 Stop everything and make this lemon blueberry cake if you love blueberries!
 This cake is beyond moist, with the perfect zing from lemon zest and juice.
 I divided my buttercream into two batches; one is flavored with a blueberry reduction while the other is all lemon.

-I’m not sure if my meager description is doing the cake any justice but it was soooo good!
+I’m not sure if my meager description is doing the cake any justice but it was so good!
 I really loved it as a naked cake because the cake itself is so tasty it really doesn’t need a lot of frosting, you don’t want to mask the flavor with too much sugar.
+If you’re interested in more cake recipes for summer, then see my peach cake, key lime cake, and strawberry cake recipe.

 What You’ll Need to Make This